LeaoMartelo2/tired/README.md

 ## A Emacs Dired clone, as a standalone application for your terminal

-Tired is a clone of the [Dired](https://wikemacs.org/wiki/Dired) file browser of Emacs, but remade as a standalone application for the terminal
+Tired is a clone of the [Dired](https://wikemacs.org/wiki/Dired) file browser of Emacs, but remade as a standalone application for the terminal.

+Keep in mind this is made through the eyes of someone who has opened Emacs twice i think

-(dIRED for Terminal -> Tired)
+(Terminal dIRED -> Tired)

+> [!WARNING]
+> This repository has been re-uploaded, as I managed to nuke the git repo :D

 <img src="image.png">